FIN 211 Personal Finance 2 credits

 FIN 301 Corporate Finance I 4 credits

 This course explores the basics of financial management.
 Topics include the capital markets, the cash budget, pro forma statements, analysis of financial statements, and the time value of money Students also complete a research project.
-(Prerequisites: ACC 201 and MAT 110)
+It is highly recommended that students take MAT 110 or have a basic understanding of statistics before taking this course.
+(Prerequisites: Minimum grade of C- in ACC 201 or ACC 384)

 FIN 311 Corporate Finance II 4 credits

 This course continues the examination of various corporate finance topics from Corporate Finance I. Special focus is given to long-term financing, including bonds, preferred stock, common stock and the optimal capital structure.
 Students also explore capital budgeting and the cost of capital and dividend policy.
 (Prerequisite: CSC 210 and Minimum grade of a C in ACC 201 and FIN 301)

 FIN 411 Investments and Capital Markets 4 credits